What are non-German capital gains?

 Domestic capital gains, on the other hand, are received from a German financial institution.

-Therefore, it is not the domicile of the company from which you hold shares that is relevant, but where you receive the income.
+The relevant factor is therefore not the domicile of the company from which you hold shares, but where you receive the income and where your custodian bank is located.

-If, for example, you have invested in an ETF at a bank in Germany, with the ETF having its domicile abroad, capital gains from this ETF are not considered foreign, since the income flows into your German account.
-This means that they are automatically taxed by the bank in Germany.
+For example, if you have invested in an ETF with a bank in Germany that is domiciled abroad, capital gains from this are not considered foreign, as the income flows into your German account.
+Your bank or depositary institution will automatically take care of paying the taxes.

-If, on the other hand, you have a securities account with a bank abroad and your capital gains flow into your foreign account at this bank, then these gains are considered foreign, non-German income that has not been taxed under German law.
+If, on the other hand, you have a share deposit account with a bank abroad and your investment income flows into a foreign account or your domestic account, then this is foreign investment income that has not yet been taxed under German law.

 Which non-German capital gains can I declare in the Taxfix app?

-Whether you can enter your non-German capital gains in the Taxfix app depends on the type of capital gains and when you received them.
+Whether you can record your foreign investment income in the Taxfix app depends on the type of income and when you received it.

 Non-German capital gains abroad